 When adding beneficiaries, Willful will initially divide your estate equally.
 To customize the distribution:

-• Add all beneficiaries first.
+Add all beneficiaries first.

-• Then manually type in the percentage you’d like each beneficiary to receive.
+Then manually type in the percentage you’d like each beneficiary to receive.

-• Go directly to their children
+Given directly to their children

-• Divide among the other beneficiaries
+Divide evenly among other beneficiaries

 Step 5: Appoint contingent beneficiaries (optional)

-1. Find the Contingent Beneficiary section.
+Find the Contingent Beneficiary section.

-2. Click the blue Edit button next to it.
+Click the blue Edit button next to it.

-3. Add or update your contingent beneficiaries from your saved contacts, or create new ones.
+Add or update your contingent beneficiaries from your saved contacts, or create new ones.

 Reminder: Don't forget to download and/or print, then sign and witness your updated will for the changes to be legally valid.